ISUgenomics/bioinformatics-workbook/tutorials/wgcna.md

 #>  ....detecting modules..
 #>  ....calculating module eigengenes..
 #>  ....checking kME in modules..
-#>      ..removing 49 genes from module 1 because their KME is too low.
+#>      ..removing 40 genes from module 1 because their KME is too low.
 #>      ..removing 6 genes from module 2 because their KME is too low.
-#>      ..removing 4 genes from module 3 because their KME is too low.
+#>      ..removing 5 genes from module 3 because their KME is too low.
-#>      ..removing 20 genes from module 4 because their KME is too low.
+#>      ..removing 17 genes from module 4 because their KME is too low.
-#>      ..removing 14 genes from module 5 because their KME is too low.
+#>      ..removing 21 genes from module 5 because their KME is too low.
-#>      ..removing 1 genes from module 6 because their KME is too low.
+#>      ..removing 10 genes from module 6 because their KME is too low.
-#>      ..removing 12 genes from module 7 because their KME is too low.
-#>      ..removing 1 genes from module 8 because their KME is too low.
+#>      ..removing 3 genes from module 8 because their KME is too low.
-#>      ..removing 2 genes from module 9 because their KME is too low.
+#>      ..removing 1 genes from module 9 because their KME is too low.
 #>      ..removing 1 genes from module 11 because their KME is too low.
-#>   ..reassigning 9 genes from module 1 to modules with higher KME.
+#>   ..reassigning 10 genes from module 1 to modules with higher KME.
-#>   ..reassigning 4 genes from module 2 to modules with higher KME.
+#>   ..reassigning 6 genes from module 2 to modules with higher KME.
 #>   ..reassigning 6 genes from module 3 to modules with higher KME.
-#>   ..reassigning 2 genes from module 7 to modules with higher KME.
+#>   ..reassigning 3 genes from module 7 to modules with higher KME.
 #>   ..reassigning 2 genes from module 8 to modules with higher KME.
 #>   ..reassigning 1 genes from module 11 to modules with higher KME.
-#>   ..reassigning 1 genes from module 12 to modules with higher KME.
+#>   ..reassigning 1 genes from module 13 to modules with higher KME.
-#>   ..reassigning 1 genes from module 31 to modules with higher KME.
+#>   ..reassigning 1 genes from module 29 to modules with higher KME.
-#>   ..reassigning 2 genes from module 32 to modules with higher KME.
+#>   ..reassigning 2 genes from module 31 to modules with higher KME.
-#>   ..reassigning 1 genes from module 39 to modules with higher KME.
+#>   ..reassigning 1 genes from module 38 to modules with higher KME.
-#>   ..reassigning 1 genes from module 41 to modules with higher KME.
+#>   ..reassigning 1 genes from module 44 to modules with higher KME.
 #>   ..reassigning 1 genes from module 53 to modules with higher KME.
 #>   ..reassigning 10 genes from module 71 to modules with higher KME.
 #>   ..reassigning 6 genes from module 72 to modules with higher KME.
 #>   ..reassigning 3 genes from module 73 to modules with higher KME.
-#>   ..reassigning 2 genes from module 74 to modules with higher KME.
+#>   ..reassigning 1 genes from module 74 to modules with higher KME.
 #>   ..reassigning 2 genes from module 75 to modules with higher KME.
-#>   ..reassigning 1 genes from module 92 to modules with higher KME.
 #>  ..merging modules that are too close..
-#>      mergeCloseModules: Merging modules whose distance is less than 0.15
+#>      mergeCloseModules: Merging modules whose distance is less than 0.25
 #>        Calculating new MEs...

 cor<-stats::cor